thenativeweb/comparejs/README.md

 ## Features

-- Supports comparison of numbers, strings, booleans, functions and undefined.
+- Supports comparison of `number`, `string`, `boolean`, `function` and `undefined`.
-- Supports comparison in a type-safe manner.
+- Supports comparison with `undefined` correctly, as <= and >= are problematic in plain JavaScript.
-- Supports comparison by value and by reference.
+- Supports comparison in a perfectly type-safe way out-of-the-box.
-- Supports comparison with `undefined` correctly.
+- Supports comparison by value and by reference, depending on what makes sense.

 ## Quick Start